pletzer/pyterp_tests/docs/report.md

 the source field values on nodes (large spheres) and their interpolated values on the much finer destination grid (small spheres).
 Invalid points are shown as grey cubes.

-For ESMF, the destination points falling inside partially valid source cells, i.e. cells that have at least one invalid node, are not interpolated.
+For ESMF, destination points falling inside partially valid source cells, i.e. cells that have at least one invalid node, are not interpolated.
 In the case of libcf on the other hand, destination points will be interpolated if these fall within a valid triangular subcell.
 As such, libcf will give a smoother transition from valid to invalid regions.

 ESMF bilinear with masked data | libcf bilinear with masked data